DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 });
 ```

-You are free to structure test code in any manner, and you can
-reference any modules or libraries you need.
+You can arrange test code in any manner and reference any modules or libraries.

-TestCafe tests are executed server side.
-To manipulate the tested webpage, use [test actions](actions/README.md).
+TestCafe tests are executed on the server side.
+You can use [test actions](actions/README.md) to manipulate the tested webpage.
-To determine the state of page elements or obtain any other data from the client side, use [selectors](selecting-page-elements/selectors/README.md) and
+To determine page elements' state or obtain any other data from the client side, use the [selectors](selecting-page-elements/selectors/README.md) and
 [client functions](obtaining-data-from-the-client/README.md).

 To check if the page state matches the expected one, use [assertions](assertions/README.md).

 ### Test Controller

-A *test controller* object `t` exposes methods of test API.
+A *test controller* object `t` exposes the test API's methods.
 That is why it is
 passed to each function that is expected to contain server-side test code (like [test](#tests),
 [beforeEach](#initialization-and-clean-up) or [afterEach](#initialization-and-clean-up)).